krang404/apt-mirror-apache-for-yc/README.md

 More options with docker command

     -e RESYNC_PERIOD=timeout-value: to set the resync period, default is 1 hour.
-To set the TIMEOUT format description

 # Changelog